yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

 == Model Robustness <model_robustness_section>

-In order to test the robustness of our model, which would mean the ability of our model to behave similarly under different parameter estimation runs, and the identifiability of our model parameters, we have run the parameter estimation for 10 times.
+In order to test the robustness of our model, which would mean the ability of our model to behave similarly under different parameter estimation runs, we have run the parameter estimation for 10 times.
 The resulting fits were plotted in the @10_parest.
-It can be seen that ATP and ADP steady state concentrations were where most of the fitting errors come from.

 #figure(
   image("img/rb_fit_plot.png", width: 30em),
   caption: [Parameter estimation step is repeated to test robustness and parameter identifiability.
 Black circles represent the target experimental values, and the colored dots represent different parameter sets fitted.
 ATP and ADP steady state concentratios were the main hurdles for fitting.], ) <10_parest>

-After the observation that two supersets of parameter sets can be obtained by parameter estimation, one with High ATP and Low ADP, and one with Low ATP and High ADP, we can perform MCA for testing whether our model is robust to these different fittings.
-In other words, we will see whether our controlling reactions change depending on different parameter estimation runs. @9_mca shows that controlling reactions across the runs are the same across the runs, and our model is robust to different parameter supersets.
+Then, MCA analyses for the parameter sets obtained from these parameter estimation runs were plotted in @9_mca.
+We see that all the parameter sets plotted show the same flux control coefficients as our initial MCA.
+This shows that our model is robust to different parameter estimation runs at parameter ranges $10^"-2" "-" 10^"+2"$.

 #figure(
-  image("img/mult_mca_plot.png"),
+  image("img/mult_mca_plot.png", width: 50%),
-  caption: [Multiple MCA comparison plot shows that in all parameter sets shown, reaction fluxes controlled positively by Hexokinase and negatively by Energy Expenditure.], ) <9_mca>
+  caption: [Multiple MCA comparison plot shows that in all parameter sets, reaction fluxes controlled positively by Hexokinase and negatively by Energy Expenditure.], ) <9_mca>

 == Parameter Identifiability Analysis
-+ [ ] change plot labels for parameters

 The parameter sets obtained during @model_robustness_section were used to test the identifiability of our model parameters that were not defined with values from the literature search.
 When we plot the variability of these parameters in @par_variability, some parameters show little variablity, meaning they are more identifiable, and some parameters show high variability, meaning they are less identifiable.
 Interestingly, some parameters, particularly $V_max$ of Hexokinase and $k_1$ of Energy expenditure, which were also the controlling steps, had their values in a very small range near the lower bounds of the parameter estimation range at $10^"-2"$.
 This has prompted us to perform a range expansion and repeat the parameter estimations, and test the robustness and parameter identifiability again.